What is a hemifacial spasm?

 Injections

-Botulinum toxin injections — such as Botox® — are an in-office procedure and often the first treatment option for most patients with hemifacial spasm.
-A small needle is used to inject botulinum toxin into the muscles of the face.
-This treatment works by weakening the muscles temporarily so that the twitching stops.
+Botulinum toxin injections may be available at an in-office procedure and may be the first treatment option for many patients with hemifacial spasm.
+A small needle is typically used to inject botulinum toxin into the muscles of the face.
+This treatment weakens the muscles temporarily so that the twitching may stop.

-It takes about one week for the injection to work, and the effects last up to 3-4 months, so the injection needs to be repeated.
-There is a risk of developing resistance, and side effects can occur, including:
+It typically takes about one week for the injection to work, and the effects may last up to 3-4 months, after which the injection may be repeated.
+There may be a risk of developing resistance, and side effects can occur, including:

 Surgery

 The surgery for hemifacial spasm depends on the underlying cause.
-Microvascular decompression is performed if a hemifacial spasm is due to an artery pressing on the nerve.
+Microvascular decompression may be performed if a hemifacial spasm is due to an artery pressing on the nerve.

-This surgery requires general anesthesia and is performed by a neurosurgeon.
+This surgery is done under general anesthesia and is typically performed by a neurosurgeon.
 An incision is made behind the ear.
 The blood vessel pressing on the nerve is moved away, and padding is placed between the artery and nerve to remove the pressure.

-The benefits and risks of surgical treatment will vary with each individual.
-This is typically an effective treatment — with 90% of patients seeing improvement.
+The benefits and risks of surgical treatment vary with each individual.
+Statistics show as many as 90% of patients may see improvement.

 But there are potential risks involved, including:

-There is also a chance that the spasm will come back even after surgery.
+There also may be a chance that the spasm will come back after surgery.

 Conditions related to hemifacial spasms